statiagov/gesmew/guides/content/user/payments/payment_states.md

 ## Authorize vs Capture

 Authorizing a payment is the process of confirming the availability of funds for a transaction with the purchaser's credit card company.
 Capturing a payment is the process of telling the credit card company that you would like to get paid for the transaction amount.
-Typically, this two step process of first authorizing the payment and then capturing the payment is used by online retailers to delay charging the customer until the product(s) purchased are fulfilled (shipped).
+Typically, this two step process of first authorizing the payment and then capturing the payment is used by online retailers to delay charging the customer until the establishment(s) purchased are fulfilled (shipped).

 By default, Gesmew automatically handles authorizing the payment for a transaction.
 For capturing payments, we give you the choice of auto-capturing the payment or manually capturing the payment via the Admin Interface.
 If you like, you can read further [documentation about auto-capturing payments](/developer/payments#auto-capturing).